Nursing CE Requirements in Oregon – Everything You Should Know

 It is a permanent prerequisite, which means you’ll have to go through it every 2 years.

-Once you’ve completed the one-time requirement, you only need 3 hours of continuing education every 2 years.
-Along with that, you must have practiced as an LPN for at least 400 hours in the last 24 months.
+Along with the CE requirements are some practice requirements.
+You must have practiced as an LPN for at least 400 hours in the last 24 months.

 Oregon RN Continuing Education Requirements